DiaMak-2109/predator-AI/README.md

 ## Algorithm
-This program utilizes the pretrained GoogleNet model [(classifying images with imageNet)](https://github.com/dusty-nv/jetson-inference/blob/master/docs/imagenet-console-2.md) to classify specified objects found in the input image, find and store the object’s description, and determine and return whether or not a threat has been found (and identify the type of threat if found) based on the classified object’s description.
+This program utilizes the pretrained GoogleNet model to classify specified objects found in the input image, find and store the object’s description, and determine and return whether or not a threat has been found (and identify the type of threat if found) based on the classified object’s description.

 ## Reproducing the Project